 Quickly jot down anything and make it look great with easy to use styles.
 Organize with labels and use highlighter for the important bits.
 Create to-do lists and keep track of your tasks.
 Capture text with OCR.
 Import notes from OneNote and Evernote.

-Use your Google Drive or Microsoft OneDrive account to synchronize your notebook on multiple devices.
+Use your Google Drive, Microsoft OneDrive or Dropbox account to synchronize your notebook on multiple devices.